ding-lab/pollock/README.md

 ## Usage

 Pollock uses deep learning to make cell type predictions.
-At it's core, pollock is build upon a deep learning technique called a Beta Variational Autoencoder (BVAE).
+At it's core, pollock is a variational autoencoder (VAE) paired with a random forest classifier.

 With pollock, there are a selection of cell type classification modules that have been trained on a variety of single cell RNA-seq datasets.
 Any of these modules can be used to classify your single cell data.